 Family Travel Tip: We used the hop on hop off bus to see all the sights in the city of Potsdam.
 Most of the sights are not in short walking distances.

-5 things not to miss in Berlin – The Berlin Zoo
+Things for kids to do in Berlin – The Berlin Zoo

 The Berlin Zoo is Germany’s oldest zoo opened in 1844.
 The Berlin Zoo has more than 17,000 animals.
 We loved the Berlin Zoo, I would go as far to say it is the best zoo we have visited around the world.
 The animal enclosures were spaciously set out to accommodate the animals.
 The animals were lively and easy to view.
 The petting zoo was amazing where you could feed Pygmy goats, sheep, donkeys and ponies.
 Some of the highlights of the zoo are the hippo observation tank where you can see the animals underwater.
 Penguin world, the free flight bird house and indoor monkey house where you can see staff feeding the babies.
 The zoo will take most of the day to visit to get most out of it.

 The zoo covers 35 acres in the centre of the city in the Tiergarten area.
 Guided tours and special up close and person experience are available for extra fees.
 The zoo has plenty of food and drink options which we found to be reasonably priced.
 All the major animals are on display including, Elephants, Giraffe’s, Bears, Kangaroos and much more.
 Access is via the Zoologischer Garten S-Bahn and U-Bahn.